-The financial aid programs listed below may be available to assist you in meeting your educational expenses during the 2014-2015 academic year.
+The financial aid programs listed below may be available to assist you in meeting your educational expenses while pursuing your degree at Johnson State College.

 Awards are determined based on the information you submitted on your FAFSA.
 Please note if an aid type described below is not part of your award, that means you are not eligible.
 Grants and scholarships do not need to be repaid, whereas you are obligated to repay any loans you borrow.

-Please read the 2014-2015 Understanding Your Award and Next Steps for additional information and to answer questions you may have.
+Please read the Understanding Your Award and Next Steps brochure for additional information and to answer questions you may have.

 Supplemental Educational Opportunity Grant (SEOG) is awarded to students based on need and availability of funding, priority goes to Pell eligible students.
 SEOG amounts generally range from $500-$2,500.